alexcano404/alexcano404.github.io/index.md

 show_tile: false
 ---

-I am running the Student Operator Algebras Seminar along with the help of Hao Wan and Chrisil Ouseph.
+I am running the Student Operator Algebras Seminar with the help of Hao Wan and Chrisil Ouseph.